 There is no defined limit beyond which the combatant has the strength to fight the fire.

-8.-Sand informs the operatives of the behavior of the fire, the thermal phenomena, ...?
+8.-Sand informs the operatives of the behavior of fire, thermal phenomena, ...?

 Yes.
 This information is made through the Decision Support Center for Rural Fire Analysis.
 In any case, I personally think that it is necessary to learn much more about these phenomena, provide training and standardize language, articulate a faster way of transmitting information, and define uniform operating procedures for each situation.